henkvancann/dkms-demo/README.md

 - `watcher_oobi_qr_code` – A simple app generating QR code containing Watcher OOBI

 ## Usage

-This is a demonstration of DKMS infrastructure that presents its usage in practice.
-The demo consists of 2 controllers, where `controller1` is an issuer and `controller2` is a holder of digitally signed cryptograhpic material that attestates claims about the subject.

 To run it:
 1. run `controller2` mobile app;